 Should you get tested for allergies?

-Allergy testing isn’t preventive care.
-Universal allergy screening without symptoms isn’t recommended.
-“Unnecessary allergy testing can lead to ‘false positive’ results, and may result in lifestyle limitations which do nothing to improve your health,” said Sakina Bajowala, medical director of Kaneland Allergy and Asthma Center in North Aurora, Illinois.
+Allergy testing isn’t considered preventive care; universal allergy screenings aren’t recommended for patients without symptoms.
+“Unnecessary allergy testing can lead to ‘false positive’ results, and may result in lifestyle limitations which do nothing to improve your health,” says Dr. Sakina Bajowala, medical director of Kaneland Allergy and Asthma Center in North Aurora, Illinois.

 But testing does make sense if you have allergy symptoms, such as sneezing, wheezing, a runny or stuffy nose, itchy or tearing eyes, hives, dermatitis (itchy rash) and brain fog.
 Allergy tests can identify sensitivity to different types of allergens, including food, medication, cosmetics, chemicals and environmental irritants like pollen, dust, mold, grass, animals and venom.